 BONUS: Explore Estes Park

 This is a “bonus” item rather than a main one because Estes Park isn’t within Rocky Mountain National Park.
 It’s a gateway town, and is largely touristy.
 However, it also has its fair share of charm, niche shops, dining, and hotels.
-Our biggest recommendation in Estes Park is to see the Stanley Hotel (maybe even stay there).
-It is listed on the National Register of Historic Places, and has a rich history of famous guests, including (supposedly) ghosts.
+Our biggest recommendation in Estes Park is to see the Stanley Hotel.
+It’s listed on the National Register of Historic Places, and has a rich history of famous guests, including (supposedly) ghosts.
 We didn’t do one of their ghost tours, but that would probably be fairly interesting if you’re into that sort of thing.

 As far as eating goes, our top recommendation is Rock Inn Mountain Tavern.
 I had an all-natural, free range bison burger, which was easily the best bison burger I’ve ever had.
 The place is somewhat pricey for a tavern, but it has a local atmosphere, live entertainment, and a great menu.